-Under the provisions of the Sarawak Biodiversity Centre Ordinance 1997, (Amendment) Ordinance 2003 and (Amendment) Ordinance 2014, the Sarawak Biodiversity Council is given the responsibility to regulate research on biological and protected resources as defined by the Ordinance and export of the State’s Biological Resources.
+Under the provisions of the Sarawak Biodiversity Centre Ordinance 1997, the Sarawak Biodiversity Council is given the responsibility to regulate research and development on biological and protected resources of the State

 Potential applicants are required to complete and submit the online application.
-User's manual is available upon registration and log into the system.
+User's manual is available on SORAS.

-NOTE: Those who intend to apply to conduct research in Sarawak are advised to download and read the following documents before proceeding to submit an online application.
+NOTE: All researchers who intend to apply to conduct research in Sarawak are advised to download and read the following documents before proceeding to submit an online application.
 For further enquiry please email to email@example.com.